angrybacon/doomsday-wiki/markdown/chapters/02-ddft/01-basics.md

 1. Use the Petals to cast Oracle
 1. Oracle triggers with no cards left in your deck for the win

-This pile costs the same as the Tendrils pile, but the storm count doesn't matter, which obviously is great when you can't generate enough storm.
+This pile costs the same as the Tendrils pile, but the _Storm_ count doesn't matter, which obviously is great when you can't generate enough _Storm_.

 #### Infernal Contract